 Bilbies are generalist animals and were once found across 70% of Australia.
 Today they're restricted to the Tanami Desert of the Northern Territory, the Gibson, Little and Great Sandy Deserts, the Pilbara and Kimberley regions of Western Australia, and the Mitchell Grasslands of southwest Queensland.

 Bilbies use their strong forelimbs and claws to build extensive tunnels, which provide shelter from the fierce heat and predators.
 Each Bilby may have up to 12 burrows, with burrows up to 3m long and 2m deep.
-Bilbies will dig a new burrow every few weeks and often these burrows can also be used by other native animals.
+They will dig a new burrow every few weeks and these are often also used by other native animals.

 While feeding, Bilbies ingest large amounts of dirt or sand, which characterise their droppings.
 They don’t need to drink water as they get enough moisture from their food.
 This characteristic contributes to their success in arid regions.
 Nevertheless, Bilbies are extremely adaptive, and have lived in a range of habitats throughout Australia.

-Depending on the food supply, Bilbies reproduce year round, with females typically giving birth to one, two, or occasionally three offspring.
+Depending on the food supply, Bilbies reproduce year round, with females typically giving birth to one, two, or occasionally three tiny offspring.
 It’s rare for all of them to survive to adulthood.
-Within a fortnight of birth, the young Bilby will make its way along the birth canal into the mother’s backward-facing pouch (which prevents sand collecting as they dig).
+The newborn Biby crawls from the opening of the birth canal to its mother’s pouch (which is backward-facing to prevent sand getting in when she digs).
 Babies remain in the pouch for around 80 days.
 Female Bilbies reproduce from the age of six months.

 Once widespread throughout Australia, Bilby numbers fell significantly in the early 20th Century, and 10% of that decline has occurred in just the past 12 years, with the current population estimated to be fewer than 10,000.